PeterCamilleri/games_lessons/README.md

 Person A) I using [Name Redacted] version 3.11.20 for my work.

 Person B) What?
-Thst is SO yesterday morning.
+That is SO yesterday morning.
 You must update to version 3.14.1 right away!

 To this end, when I make a remark that may easily be swept away by the sands